 Capture previous lessons

 A Lessons Log contains lessons learned on this and other projects.
 It is crucial to produce a pertinent Lessons Log, and to keep it up to date throughout the project, in order to facilitate the success of the project.
-During SU it is populated with lessons we can apply on this project from previous projects.
+During starting up a project it is populated with lessons we can apply on this project from previous projects.

 Design and appoint the project management team